Telecommunications in the Cook Islands

-Like most countries and territories in Oceania, telecommunications in the Cook Islands is limited by its isolation and low population, with only one major television broadcasting station and six radio stations.
+Telecommunications in the Cook Islands is limited by the country's low population and isolation, like most countries and territories in Oceania.
+There is only one major television broadcasting station and six radio stations.
 However, most residents have a main line or mobile phone.
 Its telecommunications are mainly provided by Telecom Cook Islands, who is currently working with O3b Networks, Ltd. for faster Internet connection.

-In February 2015 the former owner of Telecom Cook Islands Ltd., Spark New Zealand, sold its 60% interest for approximately NZD 23 million (US$17.3 million) to Teleraro Limited.
+Telecom Cook Islands was majority owned by Spark New Zealand until 2015, when it sold its interest to Teleraro Limited.